 In order to be eligible for the campus-wide internal fellowship competition, applicants must be complete the Graduate Studies Internal Fellowship Application as part of their admission application.
 Applicants will be asked to provide additional information regarding their financial background and to self-nominate for a number of internal fellowships.
 A full listing of the internal fellowships and eligibility criteria may be found on the Office of Graduate Studies website: https://grad.ucdavis.edu/prospective-students/financial-support/about-internal-fellowships/details-internal-fellowships.

 UC Davis requires academic records from each college-level institution you have attended.
 If you are admitted, you will be required to provide official transcripts.
 Current and former UC Davis students do not need to upload transcripts.
 Your transcripts will automatically import into the application after it is completed.
 For more details visit: https://gradstudies.ucdavis.edu/submit-transcripts.
+Current and former UC Davis will be asked to upload their UC Davis transcripts for the Fall 2019 application season.
+These transcripts can be official or unofficial.

 All domestic applicants MUST file a Free Application for Federal Student Aid (FAFSA).
 This application is essential in order to quality for many types of financial assistance including any departmental or campus fellowships.
 The application can be filled out online at http://www.fafsa.ed.gov.